-In general, for each share class, other than Class Y, the fund's minimum initial investment is \$1,000 and the minimum subsequent investment is \$100.
+In general, the fund's minimum initial investment is \$2,500 for Class D shares and \$1,000 for Class A and Class I shares, and the minimum subsequent investment is \$100 for each of these classes.
 For Class Y shares, the minimum initial investment generally is \$1,000,000, with no minimum subsequent investment.
-Class Z shares generally are not available for new accounts.
 You may sell (redeem) your shares on any business day by calling 1-800-373-9387 (inside the U.S. only) or by visiting www.bny.com/investments.
 If you invested in the fund through a third party, such as a bank, broker-dealer or financial adviser, you may mail your request to sell shares to BNY Institutional Services, P.O.
 Box 534442, Pittsburgh, Pennsylvania 15253-4442.
 If you invested directly through the fund, you may mail your request to sell shares to BNY Shareholder Services, P.O.
 Box 534434, Pittsburgh, Pennsylvania 15253-4434.
 If you are an Institutional Direct accountholder, please contact your BNY relationship manager for instructions.